bastazini/species_habitat_interactions/README.md

 })
 ```

-By running this we will have a list with length equal to the number of
+By running this we will end up with a list with length equal to the
-species in partite A. These are the losses in partite B
+number of species in partite A. This output comprise the simulated
-(coral-associated) produced by the direct losses of species in partite A
+losses in partite B (coral-associated) produced by the direct losses of
-(corals).
-Then we melt the list to have the relevant results.
+species in partite A (corals).
+Then we melt the list to have the
+relevant results.

 ``` r
 # total functional loss